Garfield and Friends: Voice cast

-Production and cancellation
+Production

+CBS had been pursuing Jim Davis for some time about developing a Garfield Saturday morning cartoon, due to the overwhelming success of the Garfield television specials.
+Davis always turned down such offers.
+Davis personally approved everything about the Garfield brand to maintain high quality, and felt that supervising a TV series would take up too much of his time.
+Davis said he would only do it CBS could find a writer he trusted.

+CBS had Mark Evanier under contract to develop a Michael Jackson cartoon.
+When Michael Jackson declined to move forward on the series, CBS decided to put Evanier to work on developing a Garfield series.
+Davis and Evanier hit it off, and Davis felt confident in giving control of the TV series to Evanier.
+Davis also proposed that episodes should feature two Garfield short cartoon, and a U.S. Acres short cartoon as a way to prevent the show from becoming monotonous.

+The series premiered as the number one Saturday morning cartoon in the fall of 1988.
+For its second season, CBS expanded it from a half-hour to one hour.

+When the series made its streaming debut in 2018, the opening credit sequence had to be reanimated because the original footage was lost.

+Cancellation

 Although the series was a success in the ratings at the time, it had become expensive to make and the Saturday morning cartoon format was in decline by the mid-1990s.
 Additionally, CBS as a whole was a distant third behind NBC and ABC for much of the series' run, and was in the middle of its cost-cutting by Laurence Tisch that resulted in CBS losing broadcasting rights to the National Football League for four years starting in 1994 and subsequently losing many longtime affiliates to Fox, which had outbid CBS for its NFL package.
 As a result, CBS proposed renewing the show for another season, albeit with significant budget cuts.
 Since the show did well in syndication, producers ended the series in 1994 with its seventh season.

 Episodes

 Garfield and Friends consists of 121 episodes (and 363 segments) spanning seven seasons in total.